ESCMID Panorama

 3 ESCMID support towards SGs

-• Provides templates for SG proposal, funding requests, etc.
+• Provides templates for SG annual reports and SG newsletters

-• Provides various logistic & financial support (to be detailed below)
+• Provides various logistic & financial support (detailed below)

 • Hosts annual SG business meeting at ECCMID